-• It is the responsibility of the applicant to ensure timely submission of a complete application, which includes completed forms, college transcripts, reports of Graduate Record Examination results, personal statement, and three letters of reference.
+- It is the responsibility of the applicant to ensure timely submission of a complete application, which includes completed forms, college transcripts, reports of Graduate Record Examination results (except during recent admissions cycles in which GRE scores were not being accepted), personal statement, and three letters of reference.
 Incomplete applications will not be reviewed except under extraordinary circumstances.
 If the applicant notifies the Clinical Program of extenuating circumstances that have delayed completion of the application, the faculty may, at its discretion, evaluate the available materials.
 Students must indicate to which track (Child or Community) they are applying when submitting their application materials and their preference for a primary advisor.
-Students are only permitted to apply to one track.

-- Applicants with previous graduate credit must submit the usual application materials. - Clinical Child faculty review applicants to the Child track.
-Clinical Community faculty review applicants to the Community track.

-• Clinical faculty initially evaluate all applicants to determine whether or not they are acceptable for the program.
+Students are only permitted to apply to one track. - Applicants with previous graduate credit must submit the usual application materials. - Clinical Child faculty review applicants to the Child track.
+Clinical Community faculty review applicants to the Community track. - Clinical faculty initially evaluate all applicants to determine whether or not they are acceptable for the program.
 Evaluations by the Clinical faculty that an applicant is acceptable may result in an invitation to the applicant to be interviewed.
-Although not absolutely necessary, the in-person interview is a highly desirable part of the admissions process and is conducted by at least one faculty member of the Clinical Program.
-Applicants deemed unacceptable are notified that their application has been denied.

-• Upon the completion of the interviews with invited applicants, the clinical faculty in each track meet to review the applications of those whose credentials were deemed acceptable.
+Although not absolutely necessary, participation in the interview day is a highly desirable part of the admissions process and is conducted by at least one faculty member of the Clinical Program.
+Applicants deemed unacceptable are notified that their application has been denied. - Upon the completion of the interviews with invited applicants, the clinical faculty in each track meet to review the applications of those whose credentials were deemed acceptable.
 Recommendations then are made as to whether the applicant can be accepted, deferred, or denied admission.
 Final decisions regarding accepting an applicant rest with the CSH Graduate Division.